saikojosh/Foval/README.md

 ```

 ### Specifying Options
-You can pass an object containing various options for the transform.
-The 'run' option is 'true' by default.
+You can also pass an object containing various options to the transform.
+The 'run' option is 'true' by default, if you set it to 'false' you can prevent the transform from running.
 ```javascript
 {
   ...